 Access "The Big Book Of Oxbridge Applications" For FREE

-Accommodation is another significant cost and can vary widely from city to city, with the average monthly rent in London being almost double that of Cardiff.
+Accommodation is another significant cost and can vary widely from city to city, with the average monthly rent in London being the highest.

 Most university websites have a “living expenses” page (here is the University of Oxford’s for example) and can give you more specifics about the living costs of that particular city and university.